Women's activist Banda becomes Malawi's president

 "I want all of us to move into the future with hope and a spirit of unity," Banda, wearing a black, silver and pink robe and headdress, said amid loud applause and singing.

 The two-day delay in the official announcement of Mutharika's death had raised worries that there could be a power struggle.
-Banda was expelled from Mutharika's Democratic Progressive Party (DPP) in 2010 after an argument about the succession, though she retained her state position.
+Banda had been expelled from his ruling DPP party in 2010 after an argument about the succession, though she retained her state position.

 But fears of a political crisis in the landlocked former British colony receded as top officials and the army backed the handover of the presidency to Banda under the constitution.

-In a sign that she has support across the political spectrum, opposition leaders called for her to be swiftly sworn in as head of state and some 20 members of the DPP's national governing council also backed her.
+In a sign that she has support across the political spectrum, opposition leaders had called for her to be swiftly sworn in as head of state and some 20 members of the national governing council of Mutharika's Democratic Progressive Party (DPP) also expressed their backing for her.

 Malawians, many of whom had viewed Mutharika as a stubborn autocrat, appeared to welcome their first female president.